ronalde/transip-api-ddns/README.md

 ## Basic usage:

-1. copy `etc/transip-api-update-ddns/settings' to
+1. copy `etc/transip-api-update-ddns/settings` to
-    `/etc/transip-api-update-ddns/settings and modify it contents
+    `/etc/transip-api-update-ddns/settings` and modify it contents
-2. modify the contents of the `dns_records' variable in the script
+2. modify the contents of the `dns_records` variable in the script
 3. test the script by running it run from the terminal and repeat 1. and 2. until your satisfied:
 ```bash